nelenkov/android-se-access/README.md

 * http://nelenkov.blogspot.com/2012/08/android-secure-element-execution.html
 * http://nelenkov.blogspot.com/2012/08/exploring-google-wallet-using-secure.html

-** WARNING **
+**WARNING**

-While this program doesn't try to modify the SE and doesn't containt any 'dangerous' SE commands, using and/or modifying it may lock (brick) the secure element on your phone.
+While this program doesn't try to modify the SE and doesn't contain any 'dangerous' SE commands, using and/or modifying it may lock (brick) the secure element on your phone.
 Make sure you know what you are doing and use at your own risk!